 Globally, approximately 27% of threatened terrestrial vertebrates are affected by invasive species, and the proportion rises substantially among critically endangered species.
 Island ecosystems are especially vulnerable, with more than 80% of negatively impacted species being island endemics due to their evolutionary isolation and limited adaptive defenses (Paudel et al., 2025).
 Invasive mammalian predators, including rodents and feral cats, have been identified as primary drivers of extinction risk for critically endangered birds and reptiles on islands.
 Additionally, invasive pathogens such as the chytrid fungus have caused widespread amphibian population crashes, further demonstrating the multifaceted nature of invasion impacts (Gallardo et al., 2024).
 The consequences of biological invasions for biodiversity are profound and widely documented across taxonomic groups.
 Invasive species frequently outcompete native organisms for limited resources such as food, water, space, and nutrients, resulting in population declines and local extinctions.
 The homogenization of biological communities caused by invasions reduces species richness and alters ecological networks that sustain ecosystem functioning (Guo et al., 2024).

 Scientific projections (Matagi, 2026) indicate that without strengthened conservation measures, continued habitat conversion and biological invasions could result in tens of thousands of extinctions per million species by 2060.
-Approximately 86% of threatened mammals and 62% of species listed on the IUCN Red List face extinction risks linked primarily to habitat change and associated pressures, including invasions These findings reinforce the urgent need for integrated, science-based approaches that address invasive species alongside climate change and habitat degradation.
+Approximately 86% of threatened mammals and 62% of species listed on the IUCN Red List face extinction risks linked primarily to habitat change and associated pressures, including invasions.
+These findings reinforce the urgent need for integrated, science-based approaches that address invasive species alongside climate change and habitat degradation.
 Strengthening research, improving threat documentation, and enhancing policy implementation will be essential to mitigate the accelerating impacts of biological invasions on global biodiversity and ecosystem services (Skinner et al., 2026).

 Payment for ecosystem services that successfully engage communities can create economic motivation for managing invasive species that threaten ecosystem health.
 Without community buy-in, invasive species management efforts often fail regardless of technical feasibility, as ongoing monitoring and control require local cooperation and sustained effort beyond short-term interventions (Rönnfeldt et al., 2026).
 Community participation in forest conservation activities varied, with over 70% involvement in tree planting and forest management meetings, but only 35.6% participated in firefighting and 28.1% in forest patrols.
 Local communities showed lower participation in activities perceived to have fewer individual benefits, such as patrols and firefighting (Waruingi et al., 2021).

-A comprehensive understanding of invasive plant species biology and ecology significantly enhances the likelihood of successful management interventions including improving the effectiveness of implementing Nature-based Adaptation (NbA) strategies (Gross & Lamb, 2025).
+A comprehensive understanding of invasive plant species biology and ecology significantly enhances the likelihood of successful management interventions, including improving the effectiveness of implementing Nature-based Adaptation (NbA) strategies (Gross & Lamb, 2025).
 Such knowledge facilitates the development of species-specific action plans that incorporate distinct biological traits and life-history characteristics into targeted management responses.
 The biological attributes of invasive plant species encompass morphological features, mechanisms of seed dormancy and germination, growth physiology, competitive capacity, soil seed bank dynamics, and the dormancy and longevity of vegetative propagules, all of which directly influence invasion success and persistence (Bacher et al., 2025).
-In contrast, the ecological dimensions of invasive species include factors such as population equilibrium, density-dependent mortality, interspecific interactions, and critical life stages that regulate population size and spread thereby shaping invasion trajectories across landscapes (Li et al., 2025).
+In contrast, the ecological dimensions of invasive species include factors such as population equilibrium, density-dependent mortality, interspecific interactions, and critical life stages that regulate population size and spread, thereby shaping invasion trajectories across landscapes (Li et al., 2025).